The Shift from Generic to Brand-Aware AI

 The backend exposes endpoints for uploading documents and triggering generation requests.
 Rather than performing heavy processing itself, the API forwards requests to specialized services that implement the core functionality.

-The architecture of brand_post_agent looks straightforward on paper.
+The architecture looks straightforward on paper.
 Upload a brand document, retrieve context, generate a post, render it as a PNG.
 Four steps.

 What the diagram does not show is where most RAG systems quietly break.
 Retrieval returns the wrong chunks.
 Chunking destroys sentence context at boundaries.
 Generation runs without enough grounding.
 Outputs reach the user without any quality check.

 Every one of those failure modes showed up during the build.
-This section explains the three mechanisms we put in place to handle them, and the specific decisions that came out of debugging a real system rather than designing a theoretical one.
+This section explains the three mechanisms put in place to handle them.

 The first version of the retriever used dense vectors only.
 It worked well enough in early tests.
-Then we uploaded the NudgeAI brand document and queried for "Scribe features."
+Then the NudgeAI brand document was uploaded and queried for “Scribe features.”

 The retriever returned chunks about AI writing tools and productivity workflows.
 Semantically correct but practically useless.
 The chunk that actually described the Scribe product scored lower than generic writing-related passages because the embedding model treated “Scribe” as a common noun rather than a specific product identifier.